bsandmann/blocktrust.CredentialWorkflow/docs/Actions/UpdateDidAction.md

 - **Endpoint**: The URL where the service is located
   - Must be a valid URL or URI

-## Action Outcome

-When executed, the UpdateDID action:

-1. Connects to the specified DID registrar
-2. Authenticates using the master key secret
-3. Performs all update operations in sequence
-4. Submits the DID update transaction to the blockchain
-5. Returns the updated DID document for use in subsequent workflow actions

 ## Technical Notes

 - DID updates are on-chain transactions that require a funded wallet in the OpenPrismNode